silnrsi/font-arab-tools/documentation/source/developer.md

 Project-specific `glyph_data.csv` files can be extracted from `absGlyphList.csv` using `tools/make_glyphdata.py`.

-For more information, see `absGlyphList/README.md`
+For more information, see [absGlyphList/README.md](../../absGlyphList/README.md).

-_TODO: Figure out whether we can make that reference into a link_
+_TODO: Adjust the above link when this file moves_

 _TODO: Do we need to move the ABS features Google spreadsheet to an .xls or .csv in this repo?_